What is the Shakespeare in the Ruins experience?

 In an effort to make our performances accessible to everyone, we have expanded the umbrella of those who qualify for our discount admission.
 The discount admission is available for patrons Under 30, those who work in the theatre industry, and those who are under-employed or living on a fixed-income.
 If you are living on a monthly stipend or pension, you qualify for the discount admission.

 Where can I buy tickets for Pay What You Can Tuesday performances?

 Pay What You Can (PWYC) tickets are only available in person at the box office at the Ruins.
-Patrons are welcome to make any contribution they can to the cost of their ticket.
+30 tickets are held at the door for PWYC patrons.

 Where are the Ruins?

 The ‘Ruins’, as we lovingly call them, or The Trappist Monastery Heritage Provincial Park is located in St. Norbert, Manitoba at 100 Ruines du Monastere St.

 Drive south on Pembina Hwy past the St. Norbert Farmer’s Market.
 Turn right at the lights before the bridge onto Rue des Trappistes.
 Turn left on Ruines du Monastere St.